Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Introduction

-However, further studies \cite{ng2003probing} declared that such effects ``are far below what is required in this approach to shed light on the foaminess of spacetime".
-Moreover, it turned out that ``propagation of spatial correlations is governed by the van Citter-Zernike theorem \cite{mandel1995optical}, and spatial correlations are immune to any underlying fuzzy Planck scale", hence the Planck scale remains inaccessible to interferometer detection with present technology \cite{coule2003planck}.
+Moreover, it turned out that ``propagation of spatial correlations is governed by the van Citter-Zernike theorem \cite{mandel1995optical}, and spatial correlations are immune to any underlying fuzzy Planck scale,'' hence the Planck scale remains inaccessible to interferometer detection with present technology \cite{coule2003planck}.
 Albeit, this result leaves room for quantum gravitational effects of length scales much larger than the Planck length.